 Sometimes many of my international friends ask me if Turks are Arabs.
-Their assumption lies in the fact that most Turkish people are Muslims, and Arabs Turkish people share some common history with Arabs.
+Their assumption lies in the fact that most Turkish people are Muslims and Turkish people share some common history with Arabs.

 Although, it is legitimate for foreigners to ask this question.
 We, the Turkish people, can be offended by foreigners mixing us with Arabs.

-According to us, thinking English people are Ukrainians or mixing Canadian people with Mexicans is wrong as thinking Turks are Arabs.
-Yes, most Turkish people are Muslims, but besides that, Turks belong to a different race, and there are many major differences between Turks and Arabs.
+According to us, thinking English people are Ukrainians or mixing Canadian people with Mexicans is as wrong as thinking Turks are Arabs.

 If you want to know more, you can also read my article about Turkish Language origin.

 3. Arabs are a minority in Turkey

 1-1,5 % of the Turkish population has Arabic ancestry.
 Most of them live near the Iraq and Syria border, which are Arab countries.

 Recently Arabic residents in Turkey increased due to the Syrian Civil War.

 More than 6 million Syrian refugees took shelter in Turkey.
 Most refugees are not Turkish citizens, and because of newly arrived refugees, it is estimated that now 8% of residents in Turkey are Arabs.